kuncajs/Less-Appcache/README.md

 How it works?
 -------------
-It is an extension of the language of manifest files and also a processing tool capable of parsing these files and generate proper appcache manifests completely written in Java SE 7
+It is an extension of the language of manifest files and also a processing tool capable of parsing these files and generate proper appcache manifests completely written in Java SE 7.
+Files should use .lesscache extension to determine extension of .appcache/.manifest file.

 Key features